topo-gps/ios-manual/en/routes/routes_popup.rst

 Routes pop-up
 =============

-Routes can be controlled via the routes pop-up.
+Routes can be created, imported and shown on the map via the routes pop-up.
 The routes pop-up can be opened by tapping the :ref:`route button <ss-route-button>` on the dashboad.
 This is the button in the bottom right of the :ref:`main screen <sec-main-screen>`.
-Alternatively you can open the routes screen by tapping :ref:`Menu <sec-menu>` > Routes.
+Alternatively you can open the routes pop-up by tapping :ref:`Menu <sec-menu>` > Routes.

 .. figure:: ../_static/menu_route.jpg
    :height: 568px